spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 <!-- REPLACE 4.4.6, this output is not being generated in v4.4.5 -->

-The output also includes a manifest with predefined parameters that you will use later to create the cluster profile.
+The output also includes a manifest with predefined parameters you will use later to create the cluster profile.
 Copy and save the manifest in a notepad.

 <!-- prettier-ignore-start -->
 ```yaml